 As opposed to going to a stable, strong organization in Indianapolis, this move to the nation’s capital wouldn’t be the most ideal scenario for Goff’s next step.

-The Football Team leads in the NFC East, and has a great chance of winning the putrid division despite a 6-8 record to date.
-They have no reason to count on Dwayne Haskins as the future of the franchise, and Alex Smith’s comeback story feels like it’ll be limited to 2020, which in and of itself is inspiring and miraculous.
+The Football Team won the NFC East, and actually hung with the Tom Brady and the Tampa Bay Buccaneers on Super Wild Card Weekend with Taylor Heinicke at quarterback.
+They’d released Dwayne Haskins as the future of the franchise already before then, and Alex Smith’s comeback story feels like it’ll be limited to 2020, which in and of itself is inspiring and miraculous.

 With all that as context, though, Washington needs to address the quarterback position.
-At this point, Haskins, Smith and Kyle Allen aren’t going to cut it, nor is somebody the Football Team might get later in the 2021 draft.
+At this point, Heinicke, Smith and Kyle Allen aren’t going to cut it as a viable 2021 plan, nor is somebody the Football Team might get later in the 2021 draft.